Epilepsy & Seizures

 • Prenatal identification followed by treatment of pregnant women who are infected with Toxoplasmosis gondii reduces the rate of transmission to the fetus.

-Before they conceive, pregnant women and those attempting to conceive need to be educated about the risk of congenital toxoplasmosis and the means to reduce the likelihood of infection.
-These include: (1) cooking meat to a safe temperature (ie, one sufficient to kill toxoplasma) or freezing meat planned for raw or undercooked consumption; (2) peeling or thoroughly washing fruits and vegetables before eating; (3) cleaning cooking surfaces and utensils after contact with raw meat, poultry, seafood, or unwashed fruits or vegetables; (4) avoiding contact with cat feces or cat litter; and (5) not feeding raw or undercooked meat to cats and keeping cats inside to prevent acquisition of toxoplasma by eating infected prey (42; 57).
-Preventive educational interventions that target pregnant women can greatly reduce seroconversion rates during pregnancy (44).
+Before they conceive, women should be educated about the risk of congenital toxoplasmosis and the means to reduce the likelihood of infection.
+These include: (1) cooking meat to a safe temperature (ie, one sufficient to kill toxoplasma) or freezing meat planned for raw or undercooked consumption; (2) peeling or thoroughly washing fruits and vegetables before eating; (3) cleaning cooking surfaces and utensils after contact with raw meat, poultry, seafood, or unwashed fruits or vegetables; (4) avoiding contact with cat feces or cat litter; and (5) not feeding raw or undercooked meat to cats and keeping cats inside to prevent acquisition of toxoplasma by eating infected prey (46; 61).
+Preventive educational interventions that target pregnant women can greatly reduce seroconversion rates during pregnancy (48).

-However, only about 50% of mothers of congenitally infected infants identified known risk factors (12; 11).
+However, only about 50% of mothers of congenitally infected infants identified known risk factors (13; 12).
 Furthermore, acute toxoplasma infections in mothers are unlikely to be diagnosed, as most infections are asymptomatic, and, even when symptomatic, the symptoms are nonspecific.
-It is for these reasons that some advocate universal screening (11).
+It is for these reasons that some advocate universal screening (12).
 Universal screening is mandated by law in some European countries, including France and Italy, where the incidence of toxoplasma infections is higher than in the United States.
 If a pregnant woman is suspected to have acquired toxoplasma during gestation, then treatment should be initiated to prevent vertical transmission of the pathogen or to decrease disease severity.
-Less severe disease, as well as decreased rate of vertical transmission, have been reported in countries where systematic screening and treatment have been implemented (54; 61).
+Less severe disease, as well as decreased rates of vertical transmission, have been reported in countries where systematic screening and treatment have been implemented (58; 64).

-Congenital toxoplasmosis is associated with more severe complications when the mother is untreated (53).
+Congenital toxoplasmosis is associated with less severe complications when the mother is treated (57).
 Ideally, treatment should be initiated prenatally.
-Prenatal screening and treatment protocols have been found to be more cost-effective than programs that screen and treat after birth.
-Cost reductions from prenatal screening programs are attributable to fewer long-term medical complications from congenital toxoplasmosis (08).
+Prenatal screening and treatment protocols are more cost-effective than programs that screen and treat after birth.
+Cost reductions from prenatal screening programs are attributable to fewer long-term medical complications from congenital toxoplasmosis (09).

 Because exposure to infected cats is a major conduit through which humans acquire toxoplasmosis, another approach to prevention could be to minimize the infection of cats.
-For long-term prevention, development and use of a cat vaccine can be very effective in reducing T. gondii disease burden (57).
+For long-term prevention, development and use of a cat vaccine can be very effective in reducing T gondii disease burden (61).

 Congenital toxoplasmosis resembles other TORCH infections, an acronym incorporating toxoplasmosis, rubella, cytomegalovirus, and herpes simplex virus, all potential causes of intrauterine infection.
 Each of these agents can produce intrauterine growth retardation, jaundice, hepatosplenomegaly, skin rash, intracranial calcifications, and chorioretinitis.
 These other infections can typically be distinguished from toxoplasmosis on the basis of laboratory testing ("TORCH titers").